nehalss267/Restaurant_Review_Sentiment_Analysis/README.md

 * **Lemmatization:** Converting words to their base root form (e.g., "loved" -> "love") using WordNetLemmatizer.

-* 2. Feature Engineering
+2. Feature Engineering
 Bag of Words Model: We use CountVectorizer to convert text into a matrix of token counts.

 * **Max Features:** Limited to the top 1,500 most frequent words to optimize performance and reduce dimensionality.

-* 3. Model Training
+3. Model Training
-Split: The dataset is split 80% for training and 20% for testing.
+* **Split:** The dataset is split 80% for training and 20% for testing.

-Classifier: Multinomial Naive Bayes is used, which is highly effective for text classification with discrete features.
+* **Classifier:** Multinomial Naive Bayes is used, which is highly effective for text classification with discrete features.

 * 4. Hyperparameter Tuning
 The script iterates through alpha values (smoothing parameter) from 0.1 to 1.0 to find the model with the highest accuracy.